What is it?

 Excellence in Research for Australia (ERA) is national assessment exercise that aims to identify and promote excellence across the full spectrum of research activity occurring within Australian Universities.
 The objectives of the exercise can be paraphrased as:

-The assessment is undertaken using a combination of indicators and expert review by Research Evaluation Committees (RECs) comprising experienced, internationally-recognised experts.
-Evaluations by these RECs are informed by four broad categories of indicators:
+The assessment is undertaken using a combination of indicators and expert review by Research Evaluation Committees (REC) comprising experienced, internationally-recognised experts.
+Evaluations by REC are informed by four broad categories of indicators:

 The ERA scheme is managed by the Australian Research Council (ARC) and detailed information about the initiative can be accessed via the ARC website.